shivannis/xandr-docs-public/xandr-docs/articles/seller-tag/native-video-with-ast.md

 ---
-Title : Native Video with AST
+title: Native Video with AST
-Description : Native video gives publishers the ability to render ads on their site from within their preferred video player.
-A video file is delivered to ms.custom : seller-tag
+description: In this article, learn about Native Video with AST, video players, and how to implement it with a detailed set of examples. ms.custom: seller-tag
 ---

-# Native Video with AST
+# Native video with AST

 Native video gives publishers the ability to render ads on their site from within their preferred video player.
 A video file is delivered to the publisher, who then has control over how and where that ad is played.

 Working with native video is similar to working with any other type of native creative in that the publisher is responsible for correctly inserting the content provided by the bidder onto the site.
 However, in place of the creative, a native bid response will contain a string that has the full XML VAST for the video.

-## AST Implementation
+## AST implementation

-The AST implementation of native video closely mirrors the
+The AST implementation of native video closely mirrors the [standards set by the IAB](https://iabtechlab.com/standards/openrtb-native/).
-<a href="https://iabtechlab.com/standards/openrtb-native/" class="xref"
-target="_blank">standards set by the IAB</a>.

-When you define your AST tag, include the video specifications in the native field:
+When you define your AST tag, include the video specifications in the **native** field:

 ``` pre
 apntag.defineTag({